ryanhuangio/code-journal-gatsby/README.md

 # Code Journal

 Are you tired of Wordpress messing up your code upon publishing?
-Or if your headless CMS runs into an issue, you are locked out of accessing your content until you restore your application.
+Or if your headless CMS runs into issues, you are locked out of your code journal until you restore service.

 This is where Code Journal comes in.
-Code Journal built using Gatsby.
-Code Journal lets you publish your blogs as markdown files.
+Code Journal is built using Gatsby, so you can always access your code journal by opening the statically generated site, or open the markdown files directly.

 ## Installation